tBaxter/another-rodeo/src/pages/web-things/employer-questions.md

 thumb: cartoon-interview.jpg
 ---

-  {% figure img_path "cartoon-interview.jpg" "An interview goes better when you're prepared with smart questions." %}

 In May of 2021 I was working at [18F](https://18f.gsa.gov) in a term-limited role, so I was actively interviewing.
 As I interviewed I realized that companies always asked me if I had any questions for them, and more often than not I completely froze and couldn't think of any questions at all in that moment.
 Not a great look.

 So I started compiling good questions.
 But the recovering journalist inside me knows: with any interview, a good question alone isn't enough.
 You need to understand why you're asking the question and what you hope to learn from it.
 So as I compiled the questions, I added notes on scenarios in which it might be a useful question and signals -- both good and bad -- to watch for.